kennyballou/Xnt/README.rst

 * ``-h`` or ``--help``: Print summary information about Xnt and command usage

-For more information about Xnt and the build in functions, see the `Package Documentation`_.
+For more information about Xnt and the built in functions, see the `Package Documentation`_.

 Issues